ncasaril/neato_robot/README.md

  * The driver has been update to support a wider range of neato models and firmware versions including the Neato's Botvac line.
  * This ROS node works with Indigo.
 The required third parameter to rospy.Publisher() has been supplied.
- * This fork is used with a Botvac 75 on Ubuntu.
+ * This fork is used with a Botvac 75 on Ubuntu 14.04.
 Running a Rapsberry Pi 2 with Ros ARMF with Ubuntu ARFM on the       Neato and all processing done by the workstation pc with ubuntu 14.04